Claude Code v2.1.156 to v2.1.158 Major Updates

 - Performance improvements for long and resumed conversations (v2.1.157): Redundant recalculations in message rendering have been eliminated, making long conversations and resumed sessions feel lighter.

-- Easier cleanup of Claude-managed worktrees (v2.1.157): Claude-managed worktrees are now left in an unlocked state when an agent exits, allowing cleanup with
+- Easier cleanup of Claude-managed worktrees (v2.1.157): Claude-managed worktrees are now left in an unlocked state when an agent ends, making it possible to clean them up with

 git worktree remove/prune. - Garbled text fix for